-(A complementary statement needs to be added to the supporting text specifically because they are most likely to be affected by transmission lines.
+(A complementary statement needs to be added to the supporting text lines.
 Energy transmission proposals will be considered under the NSIP process and impacts on built heritage would be covered in the Local Impact Report.
 Other relevant development proposals would be covered by ER3C ("minimise undesirable impacts")